-At age 14, Cortés was sent to study law at the University of Salamanca, but he was restless and unhappy.
-He became fascinated with tales of Christopher Columbus' New World explorations.
+At age 14, Cortés was sent to study law at the University of Salamanca in Spain, but he was unhappy and craved a life of action, so he dropped out after two years.
+Cortés became fascinated with tales of Christopher Columbus' New World explorations.

 Cortés decided to seek fortune and adventure in Hispaniola (modern-day Dominican Republic and Haiti).
 In 1504, at age 19, Cortés set sail for the New World.

-In the Bahamas
+In the Caribbean

 Arrival in Mexico

-been discovered by the Spanish just a year prior, and they were eager to settle it.
-Cortés was also interested in converting natives to Christianity.
-"His view on the indigenous people was similar to the majority of Europeans of that day — they were inferior culturally, technologically, and religiously," said Cosme.
-"While in Cozumel, he was astounded to learn of the gruesome rituals, including human sacrifice, of the natives to their many gods … He and his men removed and destroyed the pagan idols, and replaced them with crosses and figures of the Virgin Mary."
+In February 1519, Cortés' ships reached the Mexican coast at Yucatán, which was the domain of Mayan-speaking peoples.
+The Spanish were eager to settle in the region, and Cortés was also interested in converting Native Americans to Christianity.
+"His view on the Indigenous people was similar to the majority of Europeans of that day — they were inferior culturally, technologically and religiously," Cosme said.
+In Cozumel, an island off the Yucatán coast that was one of the first places the Spaniards landed, Cortés learned of various rituals, "including human sacrifice of the Natives to their many gods," Cosme said.
+"He and his men removed and destroyed the pagan idols, and replaced them with crosses and figures of the Virgin Mary."

 The Natives provided the Europeans with food, supplies and 20 women, including an interpreter called Malintzin (also known as La Malinche or Doña Marina).
 La Malinche became an important figure in Cortés' life and legacy.

 Conquering the Aztecs

-Cortés had heard of the Aztecs and knew that they, and their leader Montezuma II, were a primary force in Mexico.
-"He arrived in the great Aztec capital of Tenochtitlán in 1519," said Cosme.
+"Cortés arrived in the great Aztec capital of Tenochtitlán [on Nov.
+8] in 1519," Cosme said.
 "Although he was kindly received by the Aztec emperor Montezuma, Cortés' intentions were less benevolent."
 He set out to rule them.

 The siege of Tenochtitlán

-While Cortés held Tenochtitlán through Montezuma, a Spanish force from Cuba landed on the coast of Mexico.
-They had been sent by Velasquez to unseat Cortés.
-When Cortés heard of this, he took a garrison of Spanish and Tlaxcalan soldiers and marched on the Spanish.
-Cortés defeated the Spanish force, but when he returned to Tenochtitlán he was met with a shock.
-The Aztecs were in the midst of a full rebellion.
-Cortés and his men fled the city.
+While Cortés held Tenochtitlán through Montezuma, a Spanish force from Cuba landed on the coast of Mexico in the spring of 1520.
+It had been sent by Velázquez to unseat Cortés.
+When Cortés heard of this, he took a force of Spanish and Tlaxcalan soldiers and marched on the new Spanish force, according to World History Encyclopedia.
+Cortés defeated the Spanish force, but when he returned to Tenochtitlán he found the Aztecs had launched a major attack on the Spanish garrison.

 The king did allow him to return to Mexico, albeit with much less authority.
-Cortés explored the northern part of Mexico and discovered Baja California for Spain in the latter 1530s.
+Cortés explored the northern part of Mexico and discovered Baja California for Spain in the late 1530s.
 In 1540, he retired to Spain and spent much of his last years seeking recognition and rewards for his achievements.